Takealot

 | Oversize (5kg+) | R100–150+ |

-These are approximate — check the current fee card in the Seller Portal for exact rates.
+Check the current fee card in the Seller Portal — these change.

 Storage Fee

-All fees are subject to 15% VAT.
-So if your success fee is R50 and fulfilment is R40, the VAT alone is R13.50 on top.
+15% VAT on top of every fee.
+So if your success fee is R50 and fulfilment is R40, that's another R13.50 in VAT.
+It adds up.

 | Selling price (inc. VAT) | R399 |